Eat the Pain

 If the lift was easy, you wouldn’t want it.

 If the run wasn’t hard, you wouldn’t race.

 If breathing was effortless at this pace, then every single person could do it.
 And then you probably would not want it.

 See, easy is easy.
 Hard takes effort.
 Achievement takes effort.
 Success takes effort.
 Success comes after the pain.

-So, today, put your effort where your mouth is.
+Today, put your effort where your mouth is.
 Swallow hard and bite down on that pain.
-Bite on your finger, bite on your cheek, do whatever you have to do to get where you want to go, in the WOD — and maybe in your job or your life.
-Bite, chew, and swallow.
-Eat the pain.
-Success is there for the taking.
-So go take it.
+Bite on your finger, bite on your cheek, do whatever you have to do to get where you want to go in the workout—and maybe in your job and your life.

 Success is there for the taking.
 Take it.